 71st SESSION OF THE UN GENERAL ASSEMBLY

-My delegation associates itself with the statements made by the distinguished representatives of Thailand on behalf of the Group of 77 and China.
+My delegation associates itself with the statements delivered by the distinguished representative of the Kingdom of Thailand on behalf of the Group of 77 and China.

 This agenda item covers many issues of sustainable development to which Mongolia attaches high importance.
 Mongolia is fully committed to sustainable development and healthy planet.
 The Agenda 2030 for Sustainable Development that we collectively agreed a year ago provides a clear guideline for us.

 I would like to highlight the following points in my statement.

 First, the current climate change intensity in Mongolia is almost 3 times higher than global average because of it’s geographical locations, climate and weather specific features.
 Last year Mongolia completed the Intended Nationally Determined Contributions (INDC).
 Even though Mongolia’s total emission of greenhouse gases is very small to compare with other countries, Mongolia aims to cut emissions by 14 percent by 2030.